 Commercial premises were revalued from 1 April 2023.
-Following the revaluation, transitional relief was automatically be given to eligible business ratepayers that experienced an increase in their business rates bill.
+Following the revaluation, transitional relief was automatically given to eligible ratepayers whose bills had increased.

 Changes of circumstance arising after 1 April 2023, do not generally affect entitlement to transitional relief.
 However, any transitional relief given, only applies to the period of liability for the ratepayer concerned.